The Dark Side of Coaching

 We are using the Professional Quality of Life (ProQL) scale to analyze compassion satisfaction.
 Further information can be found here, until our paper is published.

-To conduct the survey, we have teamed up with Holger Lütters - an expert in marketing and consumer surveys - and Questfox, which will allow us to carry out a survey unlike any other survey so far.
+To conduct the survey, we have teamed up with Holger Lütters - an expert in marketing and consumer surveys which will allow us to carry out a survey unlike any other survey so far.
 More details to come.

 To participate, click here.